alexaguileralopez/modelling-airbnbs-property-listing-dataset-/README.md

 ## RESULTS

+For the regression problem, the model found as best performing is the SGDRegressor.
+The label chosen is 'Price_Night'.

+    {'alpha': 0.0001, 'learning_rate': 'constant', 'loss': 'epsilon_insensitive', 'max_iter': 1000, 'penalty': 'l2'}

+- R2 = 0.42
+- MSE = 21262.03

+[code_snippets/best_regression_scatter.png]

+The scatter plot shows general positive correlation between the true labels and predicted values.
+As R2 is positive (0.42), it indicates that the model is capturing some of the variance in the data, and the predictions have a moderate correlation with the true labels.
+However, the points do not form a tight cluster around the ideal regression line (45º), indicating that the model is not capturing all the variance in the data.

+[code_snippets/best_regression_residual.png]

+The residual plot shows a random scatter of points around the horizontal line y=0.
+That suggests that the model's predictions have some level of bias, but it is capturing some of the variance in the data.

+Overall, the model's performance is moderate, with an R2 of 0.42 indicating that there is still room for improvement.

+For the classification problem, the model found as best performing is the Gradient Boosting Classifier.

+    {'criterion': 'friedman_mse', 'learning_rate': 0.1, 'max_depth': 3, 'max_features': 'log2', 'min_samples_leaf': 3, 'min_samples_split': 10, 'n_estimators': 500},

+- Accuracy: 0.3614457831325301
+- Precision: 0.3591074121956475
+- Recall: 0.3554801894918174
+- F1 Score: 0.34657117582723634

+[code_snippets/best_classification_cm.png]

+The confusion matrix shows that for the 5 labels in 'Category', the model found a strong relationship for labels 2 and 4.
+In the case of label 3, the amount of false positives.
+In the case of labels 0 and 1 the correlation was detected, but it was not strong enough to underline it severely.

+The results suggest that the chosen best model is not performing well on the given classification task.
+The low accuracy, precision, recall and F1 score indicate that the model is struggling to make accurate predictions for the positive class, and overall performance is not satisfactory.

+To improve the model's performance, exploring different hyperparameter settings can be explored, also feature engineering can be useful.

 ## DEEP LEARNING APPROACH

 Making use of the PyTorch library, the same challenges can be tackled using neural networks.
 The file [neural_network.py] contains the framework to train a custom built neural network to predict the Price Night or Number of Rooms on unseen data.